Skip to content

 /home/user/projects/my-app → -home-user-projects-my-app

-This means sessions are project-specific.
+This ensures sessions are organized by project.

 Session Lifecycle